rpy2/rpy2/doc/source/overview.rst

 If available, the executable can be run; this will install the package in the default Python installation.

-At the time of writing, Microsoft Windows binaries are contributed by Laurent Oget (from Predictix) since version 2.0.0b1.
+For few releases in the 2.0.x series, Microsoft Windows binaries were contributed by Laurent Oget from Predictix.

+There is currently no binaries or support for Microsoft Windows (more for lack of ressources than anything else).

 .. index::
   single: install;source